 Students can also get research help via AskAway online chat (see link in ‘Ask a Librarian’ box at the top of this webpage).
 Phone and email are additional ways of getting in contact with us, however, if questions are complex our staff may ask you to book a 1-1 appointment instead.

-Click here to enrol in Library Research 101!
+Click here to enroll in Library Research 101!
+(ON HOLD)